-My marriage and our wild life?
-No, it is not a sob story of marriage bereft of love and affection, marred by a husband’s wild and violent behavior.
+My marriage and our wildlife?
+No, it is not a sob story of marriage bereft of love and affection, marred by a husband’s wild and violent behaviour.
 It is a series of encounters, like Alice in wilder land….

 I’ve been married to a central government employee for the past ten years.
 These years have been packed with interesting incidents and anecdotes, in addition to packing and unpacking because of constant transfers.

 I was born and brought up in cosmopolitan Bangalore.
 After marriage, we came to Visakhapatnam to stay in a rented house in the suburbs.
 Our house was situated at the foot of a hill.
 The small garden in front of the house was full of chameleons and huge lizards.
 A few of the lizards decided to sneak into the house as if to keep me company.
 Unlike the lizards of Bangalore, the Vizag lizards were larger and healthier looking.
 Being totally paranoid of reptiles/rodents, spotting such lizards inside the house prompted an SOS to my husband at work.